 Calming Things to Put in Your Room

 Now we need our room to function so that it promotes rest and relaxation.
-A few things I keep in my room are:
+Here are some ideas to make your bedroom peaceful:

 - A diffuser – I add a few drops of vetiver essential oil and about four drops of lavendar to diffuse at night.
 I typically turn it on while I’m getting ready for bed.
 If you don’t have a diffuse, you could use a lavendar or cedarwood scented candle.